Our strategies cover major asset classes.

-Using historical financial statements, industry peers, and other data, QMN's algorithms learn about a company just like a human stock analyst would.
-Then QMN uses a combination of hard-coded financial logic and advanced machine learning to transform this knowledge into predictions about the company's future financials (sales, costs, debt, etc.).
+Using historical financial statements, industry peers, and other data, QMN's algorithms learn about a company like a human stock analyst would.
+Then QMN uses a combination of hard-coded financial logic and machine learning to transform this knowledge into predictions about the company's future financials (sales, costs, debt, etc.).
 Finally, QMN uses these predictions to compare likely future cash flows to current stock prices, and buys the cheapest stocks and sells the most expensive.

 QMN attains market neutrality by holding long and short positions of equal value.
 Rather than make money on market movements, QMN makes money on the return differential between the stocks it bets on and the stocks it bets against.
 QMN rebalances monthly to take advantage of quickly shifting conditions in the marketplace.
 For risk controls, QMN maintains loose sector neutrality to limit exposure to any one industry, and keeps positions sizes in the 1-2% range to minimize the risk from any one stock.

-Algorithmic valuation comes with some significant benefits over qualitative valuation.
-The most important benefit is that algorithms avoid the ubiquitous and dangerous biases that cloud investor decision-making and cost them money.
+Algorithmic valuation comes with some benefits over qualitative valuation.
+The most important benefit is that algorithms avoid the biases that cloud investor decision-making and cost them money.
 Algorithms are inherently dispassionate and don't make the emotionally-driven mistakes that haunt investors7.
 Also, because algorithms work so much faster than humans, QMN can look at every investable stock in the US equity universe, an impossibility for any analyst or even team of analysts.

 We think QMN is a step above what most other algorithmic investors are doing.
 Today's financial academic literature tends to have a myopic focus on what are called "factors."
 A factor is a single statistic that is meant to sorts stocks into those that will outperform and those that will underperform.
 Canonical examples include size (smaller companies outperform), value (low book-to-value companies outperform) and low volatility (low volatility stocks outperform).
 In recent years, factor investing has been all the rage, marketed under names like "smart beta."

 But the factor approach falls far short of actually valuing stocks like a human analyst would do.
 While we look at all the data available and analyze it in a systematic way, a factor is merely a single, simple statistic that could never contain all the relevant information about a company.
-We also worry that the historical outperformance of many factors might be artifacts of data mining, rather than an actual source of apha; there's no economic causality, or rhyme or reason, why many factors outperform.
+We also worry that the historical outperformance of many factors might be artifacts of data mining, rather than an actual source of alpha; there's no economic causality, or rhyme or reason, why many factors outperform.
 Further, even if a given factor was indeed a source of alpha historically, that outperformance is likely to be arbitraged away as investors increasingly crowd into vehicles which seek to profit from it.